Christ Crowned with Thorns (Annibale Carracci): History

+It is now attributed to Annibale Carracci, and was probably produced in Rome in 1598–1600, between his work on the Camerino Farnese and his starting work on the Galleria Farnese frescoes.

 Like the rest of the Farnese collection, the work moved from Rome to Parma and finally to Naples.
-At the end of the 18th century it passed to an English collector before going back on the market and being acquired by the Italian state for its present owner in 1951.
+At the end of the 18th century, it passed to an English collector before going back on the market and being acquired by the Italian state for its present owner in 1951.